thingsboard/thingsboard.github.io/docs/user-guide/install/pe/add-haproxy-rhel.md

 ---
 layout: docwithnav
-title: Install HAProxy Load Balancer for ThingsBoard on Ubuntu
+title: Install HAProxy Load Balancer for ThingsBoard on CentOS/RHEL
-description: Install HAProxy Load Balancer for ThingsBoard on Ubuntu
+description: Install HAProxy Load Balancer for ThingsBoard on CentOS/RHEL
 hidetoc: "true"
 ---

-This guide describes how to install HAProxy with Let's Encrypt as ubuntu service.
+This guide describes how to install HAProxy with Let's Encrypt as a service.
 This is possible in case you are hosting ThingsBoard in the cloud and have a valid DNS name assigned to your instance.

 * TOC
 {:toc}

 ### Prerequisites

-Ubuntu 18.04 with valid DNS name assigned to the instance.
+RHEL/CentOS 7 (or Fedora equivalent) or later with valid DNS name assigned to the instance.
 Network settings should allow connections on Port 80 (HTTP) and 443 (HTTPS).

 ### Step 1.
 Connect to your ThingsBoard instance over SSH